Neela Scribe

 What Scribe does

-With one tap, Scribe listens to conversations and creates a concise summary, so you don’t have to rely on your memory alone.
+With one tap, Scribe listens to the conversation and creates a concise summary, so the important parts are captured without you writing anything down.

 Scribe:

-- Lets you review what was said after the appointment
+• Lets you review exactly what was said after the appointment

-This makes it easier to follow care plans, track changes over time, and share accurate information with loved ones or care teams.
+This makes it easier to follow care plans, track changes over time, and share accurate information with loved ones or your care network.

 How Neela uses Scribe for personalized support

-Neela doesn’t just record audio.
-While the audio itself isn’t saved, it’s processed in real time so Neela can:
+Neela doesn't just record audio.
+The audio itself isn't saved, but it's processed in real time so Neela can:

-Because summaries live in the app, Neela can later use the information to tailor guidance based on what was discussed during your appointment.
+Because summaries live in the app, Neela can later use that information to tailor guidance based on what was actually discussed during your appointment.
+Over time, this means Neela understands your family's care picture without you having to re-explain it each time.
+Ask a follow-up question weeks later and the context is already there.

 Privacy, security, and control